Sufficient principal component regression for pattern discovery in transcriptomic data: Additional experiments and results for regression

 \subsection{Predictive genes/miRNA for additional cancers}

-\autoref{tab:NSCLCgenes} lists the miRNA sequences selected by \methodname on the NSCLC data, while \autoref{tab:BreastCancer1genes} lists all the features selected by \methodname on the Breast Cancer1 data. \autoref{tab:reg2} gives the prediction MSE for Ridge, Random Forests and SVM for the 5 regression datasets we examine in Section 3.3 of the manuscript.
+\autoref{tab:DLBCLgenes} enumerates genes selected by \methodname on the DLBCL data, \autoref{tab:AMLgenes} lists the selected genes for AML, \autoref{tab:NSCLCgenes} lists the miRNA sequences selected by \methodname on the NSCLC data, while \autoref{tab:BreastCancer1genes} lists all the features selected by \methodname on the Breast Cancer1 data. \autoref{tab:reg2} gives the prediction MSE for Ridge, Random Forests and SVM for the 5 regression datasets we examine in Section 3.3 of the manuscript.
 These methods predict well in general, but they do not select features.

+For AML we describe the related work summarized in \autoref{tab:AMLgenes} in more detail.
+Of the 4 discovered genes, 3 have been discussed in the literature. \textit{BPGM}, encoding a multifunctional metabolic enzyme restricted to erythrocytes and placental cells, is upregulated in mouse models of AML \citep{novak2012gene}. \textit{PI4KB}, encoding a lipid kinase, is amplified in breast cancer \citep{waugh2014pi4kb} and has been proposed to be a druggable AML-specific dependency \citep{Zhou_2020}. \textit{LOC90379} encodes an uncharacterized protein that is highly immunogenic in ovarian cancer serum \citep{Gnjatic5088}.
+The fourth feature discovered, Hs.321434, is an EST (GenBank accession H96229) that corresponds to an intronic sequence of an uncharacterized long noncoding RNA (lncRNA), LOC101929579, and is thus of uncertain significance.
+Similar listings for the discovered genes for the NSCLC and Breast Cancer 1 data are given in the Supplement without the accompanying literature review.

 Finally, \autoref{tab:dlbcl-proteins} expands on the listing in the main document, listing the genes encoding ribosomal proteins and MHCII protein which predict DLBCL survival as selected by \methodname.